Layers of filo pastry soaked in egg mixture then baked to golden perfection make this simple egg pie.

-To make a long story short, this recipe uses half a box of filo sheets and if you don't know what to do with another half...well, just whip up that baklava cheesecake fusion, or make galaktoboureko - Greek milk pie.
+Fillo dough: this recipe uses half a box of filo sheets, and if you don't know what to do with another half...well, whip up a Bosnian version of spanakopita, aka spinach and cheese pie.

 So, how do you make a simple egg pie?
 You mix eggs with sour cream, milk, and yogurt; pour it over the pastry sheets and bake.
 Simple, eh?